Beriev Be-200: Development

-In April 2018, months after Ukraine banned deliveries of Progress D-436 aircraft engines to Russia, Safran and UEC Saturn agreed to re-engine the Be-200 with the PowerJet SaM146 from the Sukhoi Superjet.
+In April 2018, months after Ukraine banned deliveries of Progress D-436 aircraft engines to Russia as a consequence of the Annexation of Crimea by the Russian Federation, Safran and UEC Saturn agreed to re-engine the Be-200 with the PowerJet SaM146 from the Sukhoi Superjet.
 The hope was that the more-modern SaM146 engine, which passed international certification and complies with prospective ICAO requirements, would allow the aircraft to be more fully introduced to the European and American markets.
 In April 2019, Russia's ministry of industry and trade objected to the Be-200ChS-146 project because the new engines contained components from NATO countries.
 The project was apparently only suspended and not cancelled, though Russian certification of the re-engined aircraft was pushed to November 2021.
-Regardless, western sanctions imposed in the wake of the 2022 Russian incursion into Ukraine prohibit sale, supply, transfer or export of aircraft and aircraft parts and technology to Russian entities.
+Regardless, international sanctions imposed in the wake of the 2022 Russian invasion of Ukraine prohibit sale, supply, transfer or export of aircraft and aircraft parts and technology to Russian entities.

-Russian Prime Minister Mikhail Mishustin has called for state-owned Rostec to accelerate work on its PD-8 jet engine variant of the PD-14 engine, and for the PD-8 to be used on the Be-200 as well as the Irkut MC-21 narrow-body airliner.
-That engine, including its automatic control system (called FADEC in the west), will be assembled from domestically-sourced materials and components and thus avoids any issue with regard to western sanctions or embargoes.
-Certification is expected in 2023.
-As of mid-2022, a PD-8 prototype had successfully completed ground testing, and flight testing on a flight test stand installed on an Ilyushin Il-76LL aircraft commenced December 26, 2022.
+Russian Prime Minister Mikhail Mishustin called for state-owned Rostec to accelerate work on its PD-8 jet engine variant of the PD-14 engine, and for the PD-8 to be used on the Be-200 as well as the Sukhoi Superjet and Il-212.
+That engine, including its automatic control system (called FADEC in the west), is assembled from domestically sourced materials and components and thus avoids any issue with regard to international sanctions or embargoes.
+As of mid-2022, a PD-8 prototype successfully completed ground testing, and flight testing on a flight test stand installed on an Ilyushin Il-76LL aircraft commenced 26 December 2022.
 Mishustin in November 2022 announced investment of over 44 billion federal rubles in United Engine Corporation, and called for production of 50 PD-8 engines (among other types) within 2 years.
+Certification of the PD-8 was originally expected in 2023.
+In mid-2024, the engine manufacturer was implementing a strategy of using a computer model of the PD-8 for testing in order to reduce the number of required real engine tests, so as to accelerate PD-8 certification.
+Deliveries of the first prototype PD-8 engines for flight testing on SJ-100 aircraft were reported on February 11, 2025.
+In July, 2025, the official word was that certification was expected by the end of the year.
+Four production engines were also anticipated to be completed by the end of 2025, with deliveries for the SJ-100 program to start by Spring of 2026, and with engine production eventually ramping up to 30 per year.

+An additional complication for the Be-200 program occurred overnight from March 8-March 9, 2024, when the aircraft's Taganrog Beriev manufacturing facility, which also repairs Beriev A-50 early warning aircraft, suffered damage possibly from a Ukrainian drone strike.